 Via the ROR of Nov-1920, Maulvi Mubarak Ali had just arrived in the UK and is set to be transferred to Nigeria (West Africa).

-Via the ROR of October-1921, on August 14th-1921, Mubarak Ali gave the Eid Khutbah for the London Ahmadi’s at their mission house on Melrose.
 He is also mentioned in the ROR of July-1921, it is alleged that he is giving speeches at Hyde Park.
-The March-1921 edition mentions that he is working in London.
+The Moslem Sunrise of July-1921 mentions that he is a Qadiani-Ahmadi Maulvi and working in London.

 The ROR mentions how he is working in and around the London area.
 The September edition also mentions his work.
 The June-July-Aug edition of the ROR reports that he is working in London with an Ahmadi named Azeez ud Din.
 It is also written how Maulvi Mubarak Ali gave the 2nd Khalifa’s book, “A Present to His Royal Highness – The Prince of Wales” to 9 leading newspapers.
 The March-April-May edition also mentions him and his work around London.
 He is working out of the Ahmadiyya mission house on Melrose, Southfields, London.